Improving Adversarial Robustness via Joint Classification and Multiple Explicit Detection Classes

 \section{Structure of Neural Networks in Section~\ref{sec:verification}}

-In Section~\ref{sec:verification} we introduced a toy example in Motivation subsection to show how loser can IBP bounds become when we go from a $2$-layer network to an equivalent $3$-layer network.
+In Section~\ref{sec:verification} we introduced a toy example in the Motivation subsection to show how loser IBP bounds can become when we go from a $2$-layer network to an equivalent $3$-layer network.
 The structure of the $2$-layer neural networks is as follows:

-where $\bx$ is the 2-dimensional input, and:
+where $\bx$ is the 2-dimensional input, $\bW_1 = $, and $\bW_2 = $.

-Note that, the input data is $2$ dimensional but we add an extra one for incorporating bias into $\bW_1$ and $\bW_2$.
-The chosen $\epsilon$ for each data point is equal to $1$.
+Note that the input data is $2$ dimensional, but we add an extra one for incorporating bias into $\bW_1$ and $\bW_2$.
+The chosen $\epsilon$ for each data point equals $1$.